georgelza/Polaris_Pg_Flink/README.md

 - `devlab` contains all our code to run the projects.

-- `infrastructure` is where our Dockerfile's are used to build the environment, in addition to Makefiles that can be used to pull and wget all the source docker containers and additional modules.
+- `infrastructure` is where our `Dockerfile`'s are used to build the environment, in addition to `Makefiles` that can be used to `docker pull` our base containers and `wget` additional `jar` modules.

 - `shadowtraffic` contains our data generator/config file.

-You will also found a configuration file used to provide various environment variables as used by our Docker-compose projects in `devlab/.env`.
+You will also found a configuration file used to provide various environment variables as used by our `Docker-compose.yaml` projects in `devlab/.env`.

 Our environment can be build and brough online using `devlab/Makefile`: